 |Mystery Box and other in-game Perks||Mystery Box - random upgrade (or downgrade) of weapon emulation within gun class or completely random.||Mystery Box - random upgrade/downgrade within the gun class.|

-Unlike paintball players do not have to pay for extra ammo.
+Unlike paintball, gamers using realistic laser tag guns do not have to pay for extra ammo.
 So the number of shots per game can be quite large.
 In a popular 15 minute domination game players can routinely fire 1,000 or 2,000 rounds, depending if the number of times a player re-spawns during the battle.

-Because this game is basically high-tech hide and seek with gamers ducking and weaving, most players' achieve an accuracy rate of around 7%.
+Because this game is basically a game of strategy with gamers ducking and weaving, most players' achieve an accuracy rate of around 7%.

 Downtime is the time after a player is tagged that they remain deactivated, before they can start shooting again.
 When a player has been shot, say 5 times (the operator can set the number of HP), their laser tag gun is de-activated and they need to return to their team's base press the button on the Medic Box to get a re-spawn.